 Ritual Music For The Spring Equinox

-Temple Records run by Genesis P-Orridge was an active record label from 1984, Unclean 12″ by Psychic TV was the first release.
-Because of Psychic TV, the media tended to prejudge the other releases coming out on the label.
-The media would normally slag off Psychic TV releases and ignore the rest of the label output altogether.
+Temple Records owned and run by Genesis P-Orridge was an active record label from 1984, the ‘Unclean’ 12″ by Psychic TV being the first release on the record label.

-Before I stopped collecting all releases on this label in 1988, the output was incredibly varied.
-In amongst the industrial ‘noise’ of Psychic TV and Zos Kia, some artists released some incredible, and very nice, listenable records.
-Artists like Turning Shrines and Tiny Lights from the U.S.A., Kenny Morris (ex Banshee), Ram Ram Kino from Manchester and the artists featured in this post, who were pretty high up in ‘The Craft’ in Occult circles.
+Artists like Turning Shrines and Tiny Lights from the U.S.A., Kenny Morris (ex Banshees), Ram Ram Kino from Manchester and the artists featured in this post, Seldiy Bate and Nigel Bourne, who were deeply involved in, what is known as, ‘The Craft’ in Occult circles.

 I know next to nothing about these people.
-I did meet them once in Beck Road, Hackney, E8, a year or so before this release.
-They seemed pleasant enough for a couple of middle aged witches!
+I did meet them both once, a year or so before this record was released, at Beck Road, Hackney while I was on a visit to Genesis P-Orridge and Temple Records.
+They seemed pleasant enough for a couple of middle aged white witches!

 Now comes the Vernal Equinox, and the season of Spring reaches its apex, halfway through its journey from Candlemas to Beltane.
 Once again, night and day stand in perfect balance, with the powers of light on the ascendancy.
 The god of light now wins a victory over his twin, the god of darkness.
 In the Mabinogion myth reconstruction which I have proposed, this is the day on which the restored Llew takes his vengeance on Goronwy by piercing him with the sunlight spear.
 For Llew was restored/reborn at the Winter Solstice and is now well/old enough to vanquish his rival/twin and mate with his lover/mother.
 And the great Mother Goddess, who has returned to her Virgin aspect at Candlemas, welcomes the young sun god’s embraces and conceives a child.
 The child will be born nine months from now, at the next Winter Solstice.
 And so the cycle closes at last.